-Goals and Objectives Outcomes Assessment Methods Additional Tools To prepare physicians Professionalism First and second year te committed to improving 1.
-The Candidate shall demonstrate - Discipline course/Lab, " AACOM Survey of Student Indeptedness access to quanty, competent, and patient- and social sciences that provide the - OPC course/lab and Career Plans centered medical care for foundation for the professionalism - Clinical Involvement - Census data: practices all, with an emphasis on competency, including medical ethics, - Community involvement located in rural and/ developing primary care social accountability and responsibility.
-Third and fourth year or federally medically and rural communities.
-2. The Candidate shall demonstrate 1 numanistic behavior, including respect, - Clinical rotations/patient trustworthiness.
-COMLEX Level 2-PE - Preceptor evaluations 3.
-The Candidate shall demonstrate responsiveness to the needs of patients - KYCÓM Alumni Survey and society that supersodes sent-interest.
-4. The Candidate shall demonstrate accountability to patients, society, and the profession, including a duty to act on knowledge of professional behavior of others.
-5 The Candidate shall demonstrate 6.
-The Candidate shall demonstrate · · · practices, the conduct of research, and the reporting of research results.
+Goals and Objectives Outcomes Assessment Methods Additional Tools

+To prepare physicians Professionalism First and second year - External surveys:

+committed to improving 1.
+The Candidate shall demonstrate - Discipline course/Lab, " AACOM Survey of

+access to quality, sufficient knowledge of the behavioral attendance and attire Student Indebtedness

+competent, and patient- and social sciences that provide the - OPC course/lab and Career Plans

+centered medical care for foundation for the professionalism - Clinical Involvement - Census data: practices

+all, with an emphasis on competency, including medical ethics, - Community involvement located in rural and/

+developing primary care social accountability and responsibility.
+Third and fourth year or federally medically

+physicians for underserved 2 The Candidate shall demonstrate - 4th year case presentation underserved areas

+and rural communities. - Clinical rotations/patient

+compassion, probity, honesty, and interaction

+trustworthiness. - COMLEX Level 2-PE

+3. The Candidate shall demonstrate - Preceptor evaluations

+- KYCOIM Alumni Survey

+and society that supersedes self-interest.

+4. The Candidate shall demonstrate

+accountability to patients, society, and

+the profession, including a duty to act

+of others.

+5 The Condidate chall demonstrate

+to excellence and ongoing professional

+development as evidence of the

+commitment to continuous learning behaviors

+OCHRATOLS.

+6. The Candidate shall demonstrate

+knowledge of and ability to apply

+research of medicine, particularly in

+the areas of provision or withholding of

+clinical care, confidentiality of patient

+information, informed consent, business

+practices, the conduct of research, and

+the reporting of research results.